open-telemetry/opentelemetry-specification/specification/protocol/exporter.md

 unless SDKs have good reasons to choose `grpc` as the default (e.g. for backward compatibility reasons when `grpc` was already the default in a stable SDK release).

+### TLS version

+When using a secure connection with SSL, configuration options `OTEL_EXPORTER_OTLP_MIN_TLS` and `OTEL_EXPORTER_OTLP_MAX_TLS` are used to further restrict the version of the TLS protocol negotiated by the secure connection.

+The minimum and maximum TLS version are not an arbitrary string, a TLS version string is an enumerated list of valid version names.

+The list of valid TLS version names is implementation dependent.

+When TLS of the corresponding version is supported by the implementation, valid version names SHOULD use the following syntax:

+- `TLSv1.0`
+- `TLSv1.1`
+- `TLSv1.2`
+- `TLSv1.3`

+Valid version names MAY include other versions not in this list.

+When an environment variable is set to a non empty value, and when the name is not valid for the implementation (unknown), the exporter MUST raise an error, and MUST fail to connect to the exporter endpoint.

+When `OTEL_EXPORTER_OTLP_MIN_TLS` is set to a valid version name, the OTLP exporter MUST use a TLS version greater or equal to `OTEL_EXPORTER_OTLP_MIN_TLS`.

+When `OTEL_EXPORTER_OTLP_MAX_TLS` is set to a valid version name, the OTLP exporter MUST use a TLS version lesser or equal to `OTEL_EXPORTER_OTLP_MAX_TLS`.

+### TLS cipher

+When using a secure connection with SSL, the configuration option `OTEL_EXPORTER_OTLP_CIPHER_LIST` is used to further restrict the cipher negotiated by the secure connection.

+The format of this variable is a textual list of cipher names, separated by a colon (:) character.

+The list of valid cipher names is implementation dependent.

+When connecting to the exporter endpoint, the exporter MUST use a cipher from the list of cipher names provided.

+If no suitable cipher can be used, the exporter MUST fail to connect to the endpoint.

 ### Specifying headers via environment variables